regb/scala-game-library/README.md

 the build config and code is there, but I want to make a few adjustments before publishing.
 Until then, you can use `publishLocal` to publish the version locally and use it on your own games.

+### Roadmap to 0.0.1

+I would like to ensure that the artifact for 0.0.1 is good enough to write interesting games without constantly requiring tweaking SGL.
+Currently, as I'm working on my games, I constantly need to go back and tweak SGL a little bit in order to get something working as I would expect.
+That tells me that the library is not quite stable enough to reach the highly unstable and experimental version 0.0.1.
+Of course, 0.0.1 should not be perfect, but we should have a reasonable chance to be able to complete a game without requiring an update to the library.
+There are a few things that I would like to get done before getting there:

+1. Get a commercial game published.
+Fish Escape fits the bill here and is already published on iOS and Android.
+There are still extra features that I want to implement to tweak the games (ads on iOS, analytics on iOS, iAP on both platforms), so these should be implemented and deployed (although maybe iAP can wait for 0.0.2).

+This would prove that SGL can get the job done and make a feature-complete game.

+2. Make sure that Desktop, Web, Android, and iOS (through Cordova) have complete support for the core providers.
+It's ok to be missing some addon providers (ads, analytics, etc) on some of the platforms, but we should at least be able to get a game with the fundamental providers on each of these platforms.
+We can ship with the experimental native backend, but we need to be clear that this is not supported and is still a PoC.

+3. Provide a basic tutorial.

+4. Provide a demo game.
+Scalavator is good for that, but it needs updating.
+This also doubles as another proof that the library can build games.

+5. We probably don't need a website, but we should publish the scaladoc somehow.

+6. Expand the scaladoc.
+In particular, we should have a starting point in the sgl root package, where we explain the high level design of the library and how to put a game together with the cake.
+Ideally this would serve as the documentation until we have a proper documentation (like an actual system manual, much more verbose).

+7. Review the core API and make sure most of the obvious mistakes have been fixed.
+Examples that have already been fixed are using int coordinates in the canvas.
+Another one that is in the process of being addressed is the weird behavior when loading multi-dpi bitmaps.
+There are probably many more such stupid mistakes, and I should do a pass to make sure we are releasing something that's obviously bad.
+There will be plenty more design mistakes, and that's fine we can fix them later, but let's at least fix the ones we know today.

 ## Getting Started